 The Historic French Quarter Easter Parade kicks off the Easter Sunday’s lineup of parades.
 It starts from Antoine’s Restaurant early in the morning at 9:45 a.m. and arrives at St. Louis Cathedral at 11 a.m. for the Mass.
 Fancy-dressed men and women leisurely drive across the French Quarter in old convertibles and mule-drawn carriages, handing out Easter treats to the kids.

 After the mass, participants make their way to Jackson Square which is just opposite the Cathedral.
 In front of the crowds, they show off their Easter attire and all the finery and finally return to the starting point at Antoine’s.
 The owners of the best Easter bonnets and baskets and overall festive attire get awards.

 Chris Owens is a French Quarter entertainer who has led an Easter parade through its streets for over 35 years.
 Crowds and costumes may remind you of Mardi Gras.
-Royal and Bourbon streets get filled with floats, the Krewes, and other joyful and colourful groups.
+Royal and Bourbon streets are filled with floats, the Krewes, and other joyful and colourful groups.
 The parade usually starts at 1 p.m. when The Historic French Quarter Easter Parade is over.